KIG

 Your Next Steps

-Stay competitive and take proactive action.
-Request our no-obligation consultation for SMEs and discover how your business can benefit from the KIG.
-Together, we will prepare your company for a sustainable future.
+Stay competitive and act proactively.
+Request a non-binding consultation to learn how you can benefit from the KIG program.
+Together, we’ll make your business fit for a sustainable future.

 Contact us today!

-Net-zero means that all greenhouse gas emissions are reduced to the maximum extent possible, with any remaining emissions offset through technologies or natural carbon sinks.
-The process starts with reducing direct emissions (Scope 1) and emissions from energy consumption (Scope 2).
-Subsequently, indirect emissions across the supply chain (Scope 3) are addressed.
-The primary focus is on reduction before offsetting is considered.
+Net zero means that all greenhouse gas emissions are reduced as much as possible and any remaining emissions are offset by technologies or natural carbon reservoirs.
+Firstly, direct emissions (Scope 1) and emissions from energy consumption (Scope 2) are reduced.
+Indirect emissions along the supply chain (Scope 3) are then taken into account.
+The focus is on reduction before offsetting takes place.